Plantation properties in India are among the prettiest hotels in the country, surrounded by gorgeous greenery, and feel like stepping back in time.

 Safaris

-Track elephants and tigers on safaris and boat rides through the Nagarhole National Park
+Track elephants and tigers in Nagarhole National Park

 Gallery